 Humans are an ultrasocial species.
-However, several aspects of this sociality are not easily explained by the canonical approaches found in evolutionary biology, psychology, or economics.
-Understanding our unique social psychology requires not only accounting for the breadth and intensity of human cooperation but also for the variation found across societies, over history and among behavioral domains (within societies).
-Here, we introduce an expanded evolutionary approach that considers how genetic and cultural evolution, as well as their interaction, may have shaped both the reliably developing features of our minds and the well-documented differences in cultural psychologies around the globe.
-We review the major evolutionary mechanisms that have been proposed to explain human cooperation, including kinship, reciprocity (partner choice), reputation, signaling and punishment, discuss key culture-gene coevolutionary hypotheses, such as those surrounding self-domestication and norm psychology, and consider the role of religions, rituals and marriage systems.
-Empirically, we bring together experimental, observational, and anthropological evidence from studies of children and adults from diverse societies and from non-human primates.
+This sociality, however, cannot be fully explained by the canonical approaches found in evolutionary biology, psychology, or economics.
+Understanding our unique social psychology requires accounting not only for the breadth and intensity of human cooperation but also for the variation found across societies, over history, and among behavioral domains.
+Here, we introduce an expanded evolutionary approach that considers how genetic and cultural evolution, and their interaction, may have shaped both the reliably developing features of our minds and the welldocumented differences in cultural psychologies around the globe.
+We review the major evolutionary mechanisms that have been proposed to explain human cooperation, including kinship, reciprocity, reputation, signaling, and punishment; we discuss key culture-gene coevolutionary hypotheses, such as those surrounding self-domestication and norm psychology; and we consider the role of religions and marriage systems.
+Empirically, we synthesize experimental and observational evidence from studies of children and adults from diverse societies with research among nonhuman primates.